This course is open only to students registered for the Translation specialization.

 Ability to analyse and solve theoretical and practical translation problems.

-Ability to apply one’s knowledge of translation theories in translating audiovisual texts.
+Ability to apply one’s knowledge of translation theories to the subtitling of different types of audiovisual texts.

-Skill in translating audiovisual texts from English to Dutch.
+Skill in subtitling audiovisual texts from English to Dutch and Dutch to English.

 Mode of instruction

-Additional reading materials will be made available via Blackboard and the library.
+A list of additional reading materials will be made available via Brightspace; these materials can be accessed via the library.